hungrybluedev/SustainabliltyFuzzyPTODIM/README.md

 ### Main Notebook

-[Pythagorean Fuzzy TODIM](Pythagorean_Fuzzy_TODIM/Pythagorean%20Fuzzy%20TODIM%20Ranking.ipynb) is the jupyter notebook that contains the implementation of the Fuzzy variant of TODIM.
+[TODIM Tanking](TODIM/TODIM%20Ranking.ipynb) is the jupyter notebook for regular TODIM and [Pythagorean Fuzzy TODIM](Pythagorean_Fuzzy_TODIM/Pythagorean%20Fuzzy%20TODIM%20Ranking.ipynb) is the jupyter notebook that contains the implementation of the Fuzzy variant of TODIM.
 It requires the data to be stored in a CSV format in the `data` folder.

 ### Additional Files